Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Introduction

 \section{Introduction}

-Higgs physics plays an important role in testing standard model(SM) and search for new physics beyond SM with higher precision.
-The theoretical and experimental study on the properties of the Higgs boson, including its couplings with SM particles, particularly fermions, becomes one primary task of particle physics at the high energy frontier since it was found in 2012 at LHC~\cite{Aad:2012tfa,Chatrchyan:2012ufa}, and much efforts has been made.
-The study of the process for Higgs boson decays to heavy quark pairs $b\bar b$ and $c\bar c$ is important to test SM and search for new physics in high precision.
-Furthermore, some useful information for the running mass effects in the Yukawa coupling can be obtained by analysing these decay processes.
+Higgs physics plays a significant role in the standard model(SM) testing and search for new physics beyond SM with higher precision.
+The theoretical and experimental study on the properties of the Higgs boson, including its couplings with SM particles, particularly fermions, has become a primary task of particle physics at the high energy frontier since it was discovered in 2012 at the LHC~\cite{Aad:2012tfa,Chatrchyan:2012ufa}, and considerable efforts have been made.
+The study of the process of decay of the Higgs boson to heavy quark pairs $b\bar b$ and $c\bar c$ is important to test the SM and search for high precision new physics.
+Furthermore, useful information for the running mass effects in the Yukawa coupling can be obtained by analysing these decay processes.
 The decay width of Higgs boson into massless bottom quarks is known up to the next-to-next-to-next-to-next-to-leading order in QCD~\cite{Baikov:2005rw,Davies:2017xsp,Herzog:2017dtz}.
-The differential decay width for $h\to b \bar{b}$ has been computed to next-to-next-to-leading order(NNLO) QCD in \cite{Anastasiou:2011qx,DelDuca:2015zqa}, and next-to-next-to-next-to-leading order in \cite{Mondini:2019gid} in the limit where the mass of bottom quark is neglected.
+The differential decay width for $h\to b \bar{b}$ has been computed to the next-to-next-to-leading order (NNLO) QCD in \cite{Anastasiou:2011qx,DelDuca:2015zqa}, and next-to-next-to-next-to-leading order in \cite{Mondini:2019gid} in the limit where the mass of the bottom quark is neglected.
 The corrections keeping the exact bottom quark mass have been computed to NNLO in \cite{Bernreuther:2018ynm,Caola:2019pfz,Behring:2019oci,Somogyi:2020mmk}.
+The hadronic decays of Higgs boson to the bottom quarks, light quarks, and gluons at NNLO have been calculated in \cite{Hu:2021rkt}.
 For the two loop QCD corrections of $h\to b \bar{b}$, the flavor-singlet contribution from the triangle top and bottom quark loop have to be included.
-These contributions from top quark triangle loop are computed approximately by using a large quark mass expansions formula \cite{Larin:1995sq}, and the corresponding exact calculations are also obtained \cite{Primo:2018zby}.
-The calculations at next-to-leading order(NLO) electroweak(EW) are also completed \cite{Dabelstein:1991ky,Fleischer:1980ub,Kniehl:1991ze}.
-The measurements of $h\to b \bar b$ at LHC are finished \cite{Sirunyan:2018kst,Aaboud:2018zhk}, and the signal strength $\mu_{h\to b \bar b} = 1.01\pm 0.12 ~(\mathrm{stat.}) ^{+0.16}_{-0.15} ~(\mathrm{syst.})$ that is compatible with SM.
+These contributions from the top quark triangle loop are computed approximately using a large quark mass expansions formula \cite{Larin:1995sq}, and the corresponding exact calculations are also obtained \cite{Primo:2018zby}.
+The calculations at the next-to-leading order(NLO) electroweak(EW) are also completed \cite{Dabelstein:1991ky,Fleischer:1980ub,Kniehl:1991ze}.
+The measurements of $h\to b \bar b$ at LHC are finished \cite{Sirunyan:2018kst,Aaboud:2018zhk}, and the signal strength $\mu_{h\to b \bar b} = 1.01\pm 0.12 ~(\mathrm{stat.}) ^{+0.16}_{-0.15} ~(\mathrm{syst.})$ is compatible with SM.